Method 1: Using the Clipboard Tab

 Step 1: Press the Windows key to open the Start Menu.

 Step 2: Type Settings in the search bar and press Enter.
-Alternatively, you press the Windows + I keyboard shortcut to launch the Settings app.
+Alternatively, press the Windows + I keyboard shortcut to launch the Settings app.

 Step 3: Choose System from the left sidebar and Clipboard from the right pane.

-Step 4: Click the Clear button next to the ‘Clear clipboard data’ option.
+Step 4: Click the Clear button next to Clear clipboard data.

-You can configure Windows to not save a list of copied text in the clipboard by adjusting its settings in the Settings app.
+You can configure Windows not to save a list of copied text in the clipboard by adjusting its settings in the Settings app.
 Here are the steps to follow:

 Step 1: Open the Settings app, choose System from the left sidebar and Clipboard from the right pane.

-3. Clear Clipboard History Using Command Prompt and Windows PowerShell
+Method 3: Using Command Prompt and Windows PowerShell

-Command Prompt and Windows PowerShell are two of the most popular Windows command-line utilities.
-Usually, these tools are used to perform advanced system tasks like removing corruption, but if you know the right drill, you can also use them to clear clipboard in Windows.
-To clear clipboard using Command Prompt, follow these steps:
+Command Prompt and Windows PowerShell are the most popular Windows command-line utilities.
+Usually, these tools are used to perform advanced system tasks like removing corrupt files, but if you know the drill, you can also use them to clear the clipboard in Windows.
+To do so, follow these steps:

 Step 1: Press the Windows key to open the Start Menu.